Hearing Aid Technology Levels & Features

 As I said, these hearing aids should give you the ability to hear the TV and radio very well.
 They should also help you with the phone and one to one conversations.
 They will also help you with people who speak softly.
 They will give you assistance with small groups and mildly noisy backgrounds.
 For more complex sound situations they won't work very well, however, if you pair them with wireless accessories such as a remote microphone, they will work better.

 Standard technology hearing aids

 Again, each manufacturer has a standard level of technology which is second from the bottom.
 These devices are aimed at people who are a little more active.
 The features in these hearing aids will be slightly better than the essential functions and are designed to help you hear in somewhat more challenging sound situations.
 This level of technology is designed for someone who is more active in their life.
 This level of technology has dramatically improved over the years, to give you an idea, the current hearing aids at this level would easily be as good as flagship models from five years ago.

 Lifestyle help from standard hearing aid technology

-You can expect all of the help that a basic hearing aid would deliver but better, and on top of that you can expect help in group situations, small meetings, out and about at the shops and in restaurants.
-Again, this is based on the noise levels present, this level isn't going to help you to hear well in a very noisy restaurant on a Saturday night, think moderate levels of background noise in most situations.
-Again, wireless hearing aid accessories can make up for any difficulties in different situations and you should also consider them.
+You can expect all of the support that a basic hearing aid would deliver but better, and on top of that, you can expect help in group situations, small meetings, out and about at the shops and in restaurants.
+Again, this is based on the noise levels present; this level isn't going to help you to hear well in a boisterous restaurant on a Saturday night, think moderate levels of background noise in most situations.
+Again, wireless hearing aid accessories can make up for any difficulties in different locations and you should also consider them.
 We believe they are worth the extra expense in most cases.

 Advanced technology hearing aids